JonMcPherson/open-location-code/README.md

 The C# (.NET Standard) implementation of the Google Open Location Code API ([google/open-location-code](https://github.com/google/open-location-code)).

-This is a direct port of the [Java implementation](https://github.com/google/open-location-code/tree/master/java)
+This is a port of the [Java implementation](https://github.com/google/open-location-code/tree/master/java) with minor additions and improvements

 ## NuGet Package